 The Need for Transparency

-With the penalization of BNY Mellon, corporate authenticity and punishment for misleading investment tactics has brought attention to industry greenwashing.
+With the penalization of BNY Mellon, corporate authenticity and punishment for misleading investment tactics has brought attention to industry greenwashing and increased ESG backlash.
 However, corporations and funds are also manipulating public perception regarding their ESG initiatives with their lack of transparency within company documentation and reports.

 “We do know that funds have the ability to present data in a simple way that regular people can understand,” Gita R. Roa, a Senior Lecturer in Finance at MIT Sloan, says.
 “But it’s not being done that way.
 It’s being buried, and it makes it very difficult for us as shareholders to understand what actually funds are doing.
 So pushing for transparency and pushing for disclosure is critical.”